 Medical schools prefer students who have a broad background in the humanities and social sciences.
 The following courses are most often the minimum required by professional schools.
 These courses should be completed by the end of the junior year.

-BIOL 8 credits of Biology CHEM 101 and 102 General Chemistry I and II CHEM 209 and 210 Organic Chemistry I and II ENGL 100, 101, or 110-139 English composition course PHYS 101 and 102 General Physics (requires MATH 120) or PHYS 203 and 204 Introductory Physics I and II (requires calculus)
+BIOL 8 credits of Biology CHEM 101 and 102 General Chemistry I and II CHEM 209 and 210 Organic Chemistry I and II semester of a writing-intensive course and 204 Introductory Physics I and II (requires calculus)